Did you know that it’s possible to relax and become more energized at the same time??

 “This is the 3rd pattern I have from her.
 The instructions are easy to read and the customer service is excellent!”

 And from Jo about the “Poppies in the Wind” pattern,

 “This is such a beautifully created chart, we lost family members during the wars and in following conflicts, I will be adding family names onto this as a memorial piece.
 Thank you for such a wonderful and poignant design.”

 To see some of the range of patterns and styles on offer, please visit the Peacock & Fig Shop.

-Here are a few photos of my journey - without the creativity I have developed over decades of creating craft and art, there's zero chance I'd be as "adaptable" as I am now to my new life.
+Below are a few photos of my time in the military.
 If you'd like to find out more about my story as a military member, you can see me as one of the featured riders in "Warrior Rising," a documentary that was made about the Wounded Warriors Canada Battlefield Bike Ride in June 2015.
 Spoiler alert - in the documentary you'll see my wonderful service dog Coco's ears flying in the wind on the back of my recumbent trike like Batdog. 🙂

 If you have any questions or comments, please feel free to contact me here.
 I hope you enjoy the site, and happy stitching!